Bill Pay FAQs

 By re-enrolling in our new and improved eBill system, you will have access to new features such as PDF copies of your bill, eBill alerts and new payment options that will allow you to schedule one time and recurring payments based on your eBill each month.

 If you receive an error message that says “Bill Pay is not available,” please check to make sure we have the most up to date home phone and/or email address on file.
-You may verify this information by accessing the “Service Center” tab within NGB Online Banking.
+You may verify this information by accessing the “Service Center” tab within Online Banking.
 If after verifying your information, you continue to receive an error message, please contact a North Brookfield Savings Bank representative for assistance.

 The “Deliver By” date is the date the biller/payee will receive the payment.
 If the payment is sent electronically, this will also be the date that the funds will be withdrawn from your account.
 If the payment is sent by check, the funds will be withdrawn from your account when the bill is presented to the Bank for payment.